MileHacker Logo

 3. Some areas might have specific entry permits or restrictions; research them.

-4. Always declare items at customs as required.
+4. Always declare items during customs inspection as required.

-5. Be ready for health screenings upon arrival.
+5. Be prepared for health screenings upon arrival.

 Domestic Movement